Patrick-Nydegger/Cracks_in_concrete/🔬 Experiment Journal.md

 The initial model will use Binary Cross-Entropy (BCE).
 BCE is the standard, mathematically robust choice for binary classification (crack vs. no crack).
 It will serve to establish a reliable, well-calibrated performance benchmark, ensuring the fundamental model architecture is sound before specialized adjustments are made.

-#### 2. The Contextual Challenge: Asymmetric Risk
-The dataset's error costs are asymmetric: a False Negative (missing a crack) is catastrophically more expensive than a False Positive (a false alarm).
+However we need to understand, that the dataset's error costs are asymmetric: a False Negative (missing a crack) is catastrophically more expensive than a False Positive (a false alarm).
 This necessitates optimizing the model for high Sensitivity (Recall)—its ability to correctly identify all actual crack cases.

 #### 3. Advanced Solution for Experiments in Chapter 9: Weighted BCE